Cognition, Learning & Plasticity

 It is not a science fiction, it is already real and it will be a critical part of our future.- Stephen Hawking, discussing our research

-In our work, we combine cognitive theories and methods with neuroscientific tools such as functional magnetic resonance imaging, magnetic resonance spectroscopy, near infrared spectroscopy, and electroencephalography.
-Such an integrative investigation of the relationship between cognition and brain is an endeavour with broad implications for basic science and can greatly inform the development of evidence-based methods for improving human cognition and brain functions.
+In our work, we combine cognitive theories and methods with neuroscientific tools.
+Such an integrative investigation is an endeavour with broad implications for basic science and can greatly inform the development of evidence-based methods for improving human cognition and brain functions.

 - Wellcome Trust